pharaox/carnalitas_x/README.md

 ### Capturing Slaves during Raids and Sieges

 With this mod, characters that can be enslaved and have a base price higher than a threshold are now captured instead of killed during raids and sieges.
 In addition, characters captured during a raid have 50% chance of getting the "marked for enslavement" modifier, which makes enslavement by the AI more likely.
 This increases the number of characters enslaved as a result of warfare or raiding.

+### Traits

+Starting with version 0.9.0, this mod adds two new fame traits, *Slaver* and *Liberator*.

+* *Slaver* is a fame trait that adds negative diplomacy, prestige, MAA maintenance, and general opinion, and positive dread multipliers.
+It is acquired via an [event](#trait-events) after enslaving and then selling a certain number of people, usually between 20 and 30.
+* *Liberator* is a fame trait that adds positive diplomacy, prestige, MAA maintenance, and general opinion, and negative dread multipliers.
+It is acquired via an [event](#trait-events) after freeing or ransoming a certain number of people, usually between 20 and 30.

+These traits represent consequences of "bad" and "good" behavior towards slaves.
+They are intended to further improve the balance and add some roleplaying flavor for the player.
+Although the AI also actively enslaves, frees, sells, and buys slaves, it is very unlikely to reach the numbers required for acquiring one of these traits.

 ### Slavery Events